adrocodes/bevy_kitchen_sink/README.md

 ### Examples - Doodle Demigod

 A minimal clone of the game "Doodle God", where instead of combining elements to make new things, you combine land tiles to unlock decorations.
 There are 7 tiles to unlock.

+### Examples - Wave Collapse

+Using a very scuffed "Wave Collapse" it will generate a random path network.
+Some paths just kinda end, plan is to refine this later to be a bit more accurate and interesting.